bulabd/COMP432-GroupG/README.md

 Run each code cell in the top to bottom order.

 ## Dataset links:
-The project datasets are donwloaded (optional) when running the .ipynb notebooks in google collab.
+The project datasets are downloaded when running the .ipynb notebooks in google collab.

 (Optional) The datasets can be downloaded from the following links and placed inside your project folder.
-The path should be changed to the location of your datasets.
+The path in each file should be changed to the location of your datasets.

 **Dataset 1: Colorectal Cancer Classification**
     [Original Dataset](https://zenodo.org/record/1214456)